ankurkohli007/Cervical-Cancer-Detection-CNNs-VGG16-module-TensorFlow/README.md

 Contributions to improve the project are welcome!
 Feel free to fork the repository and submit pull requests with your enhancements.

-## License

-This project is licensed under the MIT License.
-Refer to the [LICENSE](LICENSE) file for more details.

 ## Contact

 For any questions or suggestions, feel free to reach out: